 International Symposium, 4-5 July 2025, Technical University of Munich

-The aim of the transdisciplinary symposium is to connect aspects of space, movement as well as the emerging source separation and pitch perception that have been discussed so far rather separately.
-Questions relating to the analysis but also the spatial and dynamic re-synthesis of sounds will be discussed with recognised researchers in the fields of acoustics, psychoacoustics, neuroscience and cultural studies.
-The transdisciplinary symposium is intended to create a network across the boundaries of the natural and cultural sciences and the arts and to exchange knowledge and experience both from fundamental sciences and methods applicable in the arts.
+Joined in the Sonic Revolutions art installation and program, the transdisciplinary symposium “Turning Space” will discuss aspects of space, movement and the emerging source separation, pitch perception and spatial and dynamic re-synthesis of sounds with recognized researchers in the fields of psychoacoustics, neuroscience, cultural studies and artists.
+Through sessions of two 25-min talks with a moderated discussion, the transdisciplinary symposium will create a network across the boundaries of the natural and cultural sciences and the arts and exchange knowledge and experience both from fundamental sciences and methods applicable in the arts.
+The emergence and representation of movement in audiovisual art will be highlighted in a public evening event.
+Attendance is free.
+We are looking forward to you joining the symposium and discussion!

 Quick links